AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 A feature that allows merchants to create a catalog that can serve as their entire catalog or a subset of it, and then assign custom prices for one or more products.
 Merchants can then assign this catalog to one or more companies.

-For example, a B2B merchant has three customers who have negotiated specific rates for his electronics distribution site.
+For example, a B2B merchant has three customers who have negotiated specific rates for the merchant's electronics distribution site.
 Using the shared catalog feature, the merchant has:

 * A main catalog